Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 The remarks landed him right back into the race and culture wars, just a month after his widely criticized response to white supremacists, Nazis and the KKK marching in Charlottesville, Va.
 And his handling of race relations, Charlottesville and Twitter, are three of the least popular things Trump has done, an NBC/WSJ poll found last week.

-For Trump, he says this is not about race – despite his track record of how he waged his campaign and who he has chosen to insult.
+For Trump, he says this is not about race – despite his track record of how he waged his campaign and whom he has chosen to insult.
 Many conservatives agree with him — that regardless of your views, you should be proud of the country.

 That was the case for Alejandro Villanueva, a star lineman on the Pittsburgh Steelers, who was the only Steeler to go out on the field for the anthem.
 Villanueva is a former Army Ranger and Bronze Star recipient.
 His choice became a meme for conservatives and #AlejandroVillanueva was trending on Twitter.
 The choice for players not to go on the field was backed up by Steelers coach Mike Tomlin.